Victor Babeș: Scientific activity

 He began his scientific career as an assistant in the Pathological Anatomy laboratory from Budapest (1874–1881).
 In 1885 he was appointed professor of histopathology at the Faculty of Medicine in Budapest.
 The same year, he discovered a parasitic sporozoan of the ticks, named Babesia in his honor (of the family Babesiidae), and which causes a rare and severe disease called babesiosis.
 Later that year, he publishes the first treatise of bacteriology in the world, Bacteria and their role in pathological anatomy and histology of infectious diseases, which he co-authored with Cornil.

 Babeș's scientific endeavours were wide-ranging.
 He was the first to demonstrate the presence of tuberculous bacilli in the urine of infected patients.
 He also discovered cellular inclusions in rabies-infected nerve cells.
 Of diagnostic value, they were to be named after him (Babeș-Negri bodies).
 Babeș was the promoter of morphopathological conception about the infectious process, medical guidelines based on the synthesis between bacteriology and pathological anatomy.
 Babeș was credited with inventing the first rationalized model of thermostat and some methods for staining bacteria and fungi in histological preparations and cultures.

 In 1887, Babeș is called in the country by Romanian government and appointed professor of pathological anatomy and bacteriology at the Faculty of Medicine in Bucharest.
 He held this position until 1926.
 Also in 1887, it was established, by Law no. 1197, the Institute of Bacteriology and Pathology, headed by Babeș and that will bear in the future his name (Victor Babeș Institute).
 In 1889 he was elected corresponding member of the Romanian Academy, and from 1893 he became titular on this position.

 In 1900 he founded the Anatomic Society in Bucharest, dealing with anatomical clinical studies.
 In 1913, he prepared a cholera vaccine to combat the cholera epidemic that broke out among Romanian Army that was in the campaign of the Second Balkan War in Bulgaria.
 Between 1916 and 1918 he continued the preparation of biological products, remaining in the area occupied by the Central Powers.
 In 1919 he is appointed professor at the University of Cluj, newly founded that year.

 Victor Babeș introduced rabies vaccination in Romania, only three years after its initiation by Louis Pasteur.
-He is considered the second rabiologist in the world after Pasteur and the father of serotherapy, precursor to modern immunology.
+He is considered the second rabies specialist in the world after Pasteur and the father of serotherapy, precursor to modern immunology.
 His work also had a strong influence upon veterinary medicine, especially concerning prophylaxis and serum medication.
 He prepared the anti-diphtheria serum and conducted broad activity in researching pellagra, tuberculosis, typhoid fever and leprosy.
 He has published over 1,000 scientific papers and 25 monographs in the field of microbiology and pathology.

 In recognition of his innovative work in medicine, Victor Babes was elected member of the French Académie nationale de médecine, of the International Committee for Combating Leprosy, received three times the award of the French Academy of Sciences.
 Likewise, he was awarded the title of Knight of the Legion of Honor.